 Let’s understand VDI technology, capabilities, and the best VDI solutions for your business.

 Virtual Desktop Infrastructure (VDI) is the infrastructure technology that runs virtual desktops on different devices and operating systems.
 VDI facilitates this by using virtual machines living on a data center’s centralized host server.

 This virtualization platform replaces physical desktop computers and comes packaged as software apps, operating systems, and hardware resources.
-This infrastructure allows users to work the same way they used to do on laptops or physical desktops.
+This infrastructure allows users to work the way they used on laptops or physical desktops.